 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-My department has been proceeding with the planning phase on the Sanikiluaq wastewater project, with the design and construction funding approved this fiscal year, 2023-2024.
-As for the evaluation of that, I don't have a status update on it, but I can I can commit to bringing some information to my colleague at the earliest opportunity.
+My department has been proceeding with the planning phase on the Sanikiluaq wastewater project, with the design and construction funding approved this fiscal year; 2023-24.
+As for the evaluation of that, I don't have a status update on it, but I can commit to bringing some information to my colleague at the earliest opportunity.
 Thank you, Mr. Speaker.

-Speaker: Your first supplementary, Mr. Qavvik.
-Member for Hudson Bay, Mr. Qavvik.
+Speaker: Your first supplementary, Mr. Oavvik.